 Chlamydia is also caused by bacteria, but this time, the bacteria is known as Chlamydia trachomatis.
 Every year, about four million women are reported to have contracted it.
 It does not always trigger visible symptoms, especially early on, but if they do show up, the most common are lower abdominal pains, odd vaginal discharge, and infection of the urethra.

-Women are encourage to get tested for these STDs early on to avoid all the severe symptoms and complications.
+Women are encouraged to get tested for these STDs early on to avoid all the severe symptoms and complications.